TomeMD/CPUPowerSeer/README.md

 pip install -r requirements.txt
 ```

-Finally, when you no longer want to use cpu-power-model, you can deactivate your virtual environment by running:
+Finally, when you no longer want to use COMETS, you can deactivate your virtual environment by running:

 ```
 deactivate